gueff/blogimus/README.md

 ## <a name="Templating"></a> Templating / Design

 ### Smarty Template Engine
-As myMVC makes use of the [Smarty Template Engine](http://www.smarty.net/), so -of course- does Blogixx.
+As myMVC makes use of the [Smarty Template Engine](http://www.smarty.net/), so -of course- does blogimus.

-See `/trunk/modules/Blogixx/templates/` for the Smarty template files which will be used for Blogixx.
+See `/trunk/modules/blogimus/templates/` for the Smarty template files which will be used for blogimus.

 ### Frontend
-For the Frontend, Blogixx further makes use of
+For the Frontend, blogimus further makes use of

 - [Bootstrap 4](http://getbootstrap.com/)
 - [Bootswatch 4](http://bootswatch.com/) (HTML5 Boostrap Designs)